fatimasr68/WPF-Forms/README.md

  ## Conclusion
 This project is built using modern technologies to provide a user-friendly experience across all devices.
 It includes features such as responsive design, easy navigation, customizable charts

+## Contact

+If you have any questions or suggestions about this project, please feel free to contact us at [fatima.sr68@gmail.com](mailto:fatima.sr68@gmail.com).

+Thank you for checking out our WPF project!
+We hope you find it useful.